Dried Fruit Winter Fruit Pie

 Another great opportunity to add a boozy element to the recipe, without adding more liquid to it, is to soak the dried fruits in booze!

-A little goes a long way, and within minutes of soaking, the fruit plumps beautifully.
+A little goes a long way, and within minutes of soaking, the fruit plumps beautifully and adds a different dimension to the flavor profile.

 Winter Fruit Pie With Booze